sarvesh0427/beginnerproject/README.md

-# 📘 Beginner Machine Learning Project – Traditional ML on Structured Data
+# Beginner Machine Learning Project – Traditional ML on Structured Data

-Welcome to one of the early steps in **My AI Learning Journey**!
+Welcome to one of the early steps in **My AI and Data Science Learning Journey**!
 This project is a beginner-friendly, **supervised learning** application using traditional **Machine Learning** techniques on a **structured dataset**.

 ---